HoSNN: Adversarially-Robust Homeostatic Spiking Neural Networks with Adaptive Firing Thresholds: Experiments

 \subsection{Adversarial Robustness under White-box Attacks}

-\paragraph{Accuracy under different PGD attack intensities} Figure~\ref{fig:performance} shows model performance with and without adversarial training (ADV) under white-box PGD attacks with varying intensities: $\epsilon = 2, 4, 6, 8/255$.
-The proposed HoSNNs consistently outperform the SNNs in terms of model accuracy across all attack intensities and four datasets.
-Additional results and ablation studies are provided in Table~\ref{combined_table}.

-\paragraph{Robustness without adversarial training} The left part of Table \ref{combined_table} compares HoSNNs and SNNs intrinsic resilience without adversarial training.
+\paragraph{Robustness without adversarial training} Table \ref{combined_table1} compares HoSNNs and SNNs intrinsic resilience without adversarial training.
 Both types of network are trained exclusively on the clean dataset, and then subjected to $\epsilon = 8/255$ white-box adversarial attacks.
 The HoSNNs show consistently higher accuracy than the SNN counterparts under all four datasets and four attacks.
-For example, on CIFAR-10, the HoSNN significantly improves accuracy from 20.86\% to 54.76\% under FGSM attacks, and from 0.56\% to 15.22\% under PGD attacks.
+For example, on CIFAR-10, the HoSNN significantly improves accuracy from 20.86\% to 54.76\% under FGSM, from 0.54\% to 15.32\% under PGD7, from 0.69\% to 10.35\% under APGD with cross entropy loss, from 4.44\% to 16.02\% under T-APGD.

-\paragraph{Robustness with adversarial training} In Table~\ref{combined_table} right part, we evaluate the enhanced robustness of HoSNNs under adversarial training.
+\paragraph{Robustness with adversarial training} In Table~\ref{combined_table2}, we evaluate the enhanced robustness of HoSNNs under adversarial training.
 We train both the SNNs and HoSNNs using FGSM adversarial training and then expose them to $\epsilon = 8/255$ white-box attacks.
 The results show a significant boost in robustness for HoSNNs when using adversarial training.
 Furthermore, the HoSNNs noticeably outperform the SNNs trained using the same FGSM adversarial training.
-For example, on CIFAR10, the HoSNNs improve the accuracy of the corresponding SNN to 63.98\% from 37.93\% under FGSM attack, and to 42.63\% from 12.05\% under PGD attack, respectively.
-On CIFAR100, the HoSNN improves the accuracy to 16.66\% from 8.82\% under PGD attack.
+For example, on CIFAR10, the HoSNNs improve the accuracy of the corresponding SNN to 63.98\% from 37.93\% under FGSM attack, and to 43.33\% from 12.42\% under PGD7 attack, from 8.23\% to 38.89\% under APGD-CE attack.
+On CIFAR100, the HoSNN improves the accuracy to 16.66\% from 8.82\% under PGD7 attack, from 7.75\% to 12.55\% under APGD-CE attack.